vishalsingh2972/100xDevs_2.0/0-1 cohort/Week 0/README.md

 # WHAT DID WE LEARN?
 - Basic HTML tags and attributes.
 - CSS box model, basic styling.
-- Added seekbar and video skip buttons feature in the first bounty.
+- Added seekbar segments and video skip buttons feature in the first bounty.

 # CHANGES TO BE MADE IN NEXT DAY
 - Add a portfolio to make it more dynamic using JavaScript.